How to Draw a Rose

 (4) Now we’ll use the [Gouache] brush to blend the shadows.

 (7) All done!
 Our painted rose is now complete.
-Roses have complex overlapping petals, so keep this in mind when laying down your shadows.

-(1) Draw two triangles for the center circle and then surround it with three more triangles.
+(1) Draw two triangles for the center and then surround it with three more triangles.
 This will be the middle shape of the rose.

 Layer soft brushstrokes